Jay Price (he/him)

-Jay Price has a Bachelor’s degree in Sociology and a Master’s degree in Bioregional Planning from Utah State University, as well as an MBA from the University of Memphis.
-Jay was the Recycling Education Coordinator at Utah State University for three years prior to arriving at the University of Tennessee, Knoxville in 2007.
-Jay started out as the Environmental Coordinator at UT, coordinating the budding recycling program and the residence hall sustainability competition.
-As the program evolved to include more staff, AmeriCorps members, student workers, Solid Waste Management, Universal Waste management, and the UT Composting Facility, Jay was promoted to Recycling Manager in 2013.
-With the merger of UT Recycling and the Office of Sustainability, Jay was promoted to Sustainability Manager in 2019.
+Jay Price has a B.A. degree in Sociology and an M.S. degree in Bioregional Planning from Utah State University, as well as an MBA from the University of Memphis.
+Jay began his career at UT in 2007 as the Environmental Coordinator in the Facilities Services Department and as the program grew he was promoted to Recycling Manager in 2013.
+With the merger of UT Recycling and the Office of Sustainability in 2019, Jay was promoted to Sustainability Manager.

 Data Analyst and Office Administrator

 Contact Daniel for questions about:

 Daniel was born in Knoxville but moved to Claiborne County in elementary school.
 He then moved back to Knoxville to study at UT, graduating in 2022 with a Bachelor of Science.
 During his undergraduate studies, he majored in Geology and Environmental Studies and minored in German.
 In his free time, Daniel enjoys knitting, taking his pet tortoise for walks, and 3D modeling.